-All you have to do is saute a little onion, bell pepper, garlic and sprinkle in some oregano.
+All you have to do is saute a little onion, bell pepper, garlic, a teaspoon of vinegar, and sprinkle in some oregano.
 Mix it into a small pot of black beans and cook for 10 - 15 minutes.
 It's so simple, but makes a lot of difference.

 When I roast a hunk of pork, I'll put on a pot of black beans made from scratch, since they are both slow cooking (go to the end of this post to read that recipe.)
 But most of the time I go with convenience and just use pre-cooked black beans.

 So next time you get a cheap can of beans, try out my delicious veggie additions for extra flavor to make boring canned beans into something savory.
 And be sure to check back for more Cubano recipes!

 - 1/4 of a bell pepper - any color.

 - 1 teaspoon of chopped garlic - fresh or from a jar.